-All meals, including breakfast are ordered à la cart from a variety of traditional Philippine cuisine and European dishes, with extensive vegetarian options.
-Orders are taken by the friendly staff, with whom you will be on first name terms with by the end of your stay.
+All meals, including breakfast, are ordered à la carte from a variety of traditional Philippine cuisine and European dishes, with extensive vegetarian options.
+Orders are taken by the friendly staff, with whom you will be on first name terms by the end of your stay.

 For groups, lunch will be a buffet, whereas individuals order à la carte, but are requested to pre-order lunches so that their meals can be ready on their return from their morning dives.

 Nestled within the resort is a pool, an alfresco bar area, and numerous little enclaves with seats and sofas and low tables where you can listen to the sound of the sea or relax with a book between dives.

 The bar serves Philippine San Miguel beer, wines from around the world, fabulous cocktails and fresh fruit shakes.

 The communal area also has comfortable seating and a small library of marine reference books and assorted fiction.
 The whole resort has WIFI, with the best signal not surprisingly in the communal area.
 You can also fill your water bottle here with cool, filtered water.

 There is a spa room overlooking the ocean.
 Various massage styles and spa treatments are offered.